UK Medical School Fees

 How much does it cost to study medicine in the UK?

-For international and EU students, the average cost of a medicine degree can be as high as £38,000 per year, depending on the quality of the institution.
+For international and EU students, the average cost of a medicine degree can be as high as £38,000 per year, depending on the medical school.

 At the University of Leicester Medical School for example, UK and EU students pay the standard £9,000 per year, including the iBSc, but if you live in a non-EU country, the tuition fee for the Medical Degree (MBChB) is £17,270 per year for the first two years, then £35,170 for each of years 3, 4 and 5.